Charter and Rules

 2. Have the power to annul international or national laws if they are deemed to be contrary to international rules of law.

-4. Developing and putting into practice innovative legislative solutions.
+7. Developing and putting into practice innovative legislative solutions.

-5. Challenging unjust laws, policies and practices.
+8. Challenging unjust laws, policies and practices.

-1. His Majesty THE KING OF THE WORLD EMPIRE may accept or reject the decision, after validation of the councils (Government, Jurisdiction, UN Security) and all international jurisdictions, to impose sanctions, authorize the use of force, including the deployment of security forces; and can also grant reprieves and pardons for crimes in all countries of the world.
+1. His Majesty THE KING OF THE WORLD may accept or reject the decision, after validation of the councils (Government, Jurisdiction, UN Security) and all international jurisdictions, to impose sanctions, authorize the use of force, including the deployment of security forces; and can also grant reprieves and pardons for crimes in all countries of the world.

 CHAPTER 3: DEVELOPMENT AND SECURITY PLANS